Delamain Bottle Catalogue (last updated: Sep 28, 2024)

 a.
 “Delamain & Co.” printed (some have Roullet & Delamain stated underneath):

-Pale & Dry.
+30yr indicated on the neck Pale & Dry.
 Delamain & Co. and underneath: Roullet & Delamain.
 Très Belle Grande Champagne (instead of Très Vieille); 70cl, 1950s Delamain & Co. and underneath: Roullet & Delamain.
 Très Belle Grande Champagne.
 Roullet & Delamain.
 Different capsule.
 Delamain & Co. and underneath: Roullet & Delamain.
 Très Belle Grande Champagne.
 Roullet & Delamain; with a paper duty seal, Italian import D&C Bologna; 73cl indicated; 1960s Pale & Dry.
 Delamain & Co.
 Très Belle Grande Champagne.
 Same as previous, but without the filigrane 70°Proof and not less than 24 FL OZS stated 4/5 Quart 80proof, US import by Julius Wile No content or ABV stated; Italian import, 75cl (1970s)

 b.
 “Delamain” printed wide (Delamain starting under ‘O’ of cognac and ends under ‘R’ of dry):